mit-submit/submit-users-guide/source/program.rst

       # Run and follow instructions on screen
       bash Miniforge3-Linux-x86_64.sh

 NOTE: always make sure that conda, python, and pip point to local Miniforge installation (``which conda`` etc.).
 Another thing to keep in mind is that you should avoid installing packages with ``pip`` using ``--user``.
-The example in the next subsection shows the correct way to use pip in conjunction with conda.
+The coffea example below shows the correct way to use pip in conjunction with conda.

 See also https://hackmd.io/GkiNxag0TUmHnnCiqdND1Q#Local-or-remote